Borealis-BioModeling/pysb-units/README.md

  * `Unit(component, 'unit')`- assigns a particular unit value to a model component such as Parameter or Observable.
 E.g., to assign a frequency unit to a rate constant parameter (as a single line): `Unit(Parameter('k_f', 1e-1), '1/s')`.
 This object is derived from pysb's `Annotation` object but leverages the `astropy.units` library for unit management.
     * You can explicity define dimensionless quantities by passing `None` for the input units: e.g., `Unit(scaling_factor, None)`.
+    `Parameter`s accept an optional keyword `unit` that can be used to assign a `Unit` that parameter automatically with needing to explicity attach the `Unit` object.
  * `SimulationUnits(concentration='concentration_unit', time='time_unit')` - sets the concentration and time units that are to be used in simulations.
 E.g., to set the use of nM concentrations and time in seconds: `SimulationUnits(concentration='nM', time='s')`.
 Note that when this object is defined it will enforce conversion of all concentration and time units to the specified units.
    * Supports stochastic simulation units with `concentration='molecules'`; it uses a unit conversion based on the equation `molecules = [molar concentraion] * volume * N_A`, where N_A is Avogadro's number.
    * To define the appropriate volume for the conversion a call to the `pysb.units.set_molecule_volume(value[float], unit[str])` can be added before or just after the `SimulationUnits` initialization.
 E.g., `pysb.units.set_molecule_volume(1.6, 'pL')` would set a volume of 1.6 pL for the conversion used by `SimulationUnits` to go from molar concentrations to number of molecules. **Note** that these conversions currently only work properly for non-compartmental models.